TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Project Proposal/Project_Proposal_Draft.md

 Since the drone should be able to decide on and follow a path on its own, with minimal input from an operator, algorithms must be employed to find the best path in a dynamic environment.
 Methods and challenges are highlighted and discussed in an MDPI journal review [8].
 Key considerations that the team is faced with include:
 - Deciding on the right path-planning approach: classical algorithm, bio-inspired, or AI or ML techniques.
 - Balance energy efficiency with computational load due to battery and computer constraints.
 - Ensuring robustness in dynamic environments is imperative to get to potential victims in the quickest time possible in spite of obstacles.

+The Lantern Explorer project utilizes LiDAR systems as its core for navigation and mapping.
+Using a Livox Mid 360 LiDAR to capture data in tandem with a LiDAR inertial odometry system for mapping, velocity, and orientation.
+With their Fuel 360 algorithm for path optimization, the project showcases autonomous adaptive exploration.
+For our project, this approach can be applied similarly to navigation, obstacle avoidance, and route planning in complex situations **[[14](#references)]**.

 ## Timeline and Resources
 ![https://raw.githubusercontent.com/ZenElle/F25_Team8_DARPAChallengeTriageDrone/main/Documentation/Gantt_Chart_1.png](https://github.com/TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/blob/9d5123e59a0d8adad053d43163a8aa5c8298888b/Documentation/Gantt_Chart_1.png)